Design Project

 Video Prototype | Design Process Document

-What will smart home technology look like if it is based on ecological systems rather than energy-intensive, surveilling smart home network?
-Based on the idea of solarpunk, we question if our homes can functioned more like living ecosystems, and if system connection design came from nature rather than a centralized control systems.
+What will smart home technology look like if it is based on ecological systems rather than control based smart home network?
+Based on the idea of solarpunk, we question if our homes can functioned more like living ecosystems and a co-living environment between human and non-human entities.

 Design Concept

-We want to reimagin a home lighting system that draws inspiration from bioluminescence (the ability to illuminate some organism have) and mycelial networks (fungal's webs that connect and communicate across with each other).
-The design came from nature rather than a centralized control systems.
+We want to reimagin a home lighting system that allow household environment to bond with ecological systems in a human decentered way.
+The design draws inspiration from bioluminescence (the ability to illuminate some organism have) and mycelial networks (fungal's webs that connect and communicate across with each other).

 illustration of the design concept